bagglerock/Scrappy-Scraper/README.md

 # Scrappy-Scraper / Scrapoogle
 Site that scrapes news stories and gives you the ability to blog about it.
-Happy Trolling.

-## Overview

-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

 ## More about stuff: